-There are two rivers of discharge exceeding 3 ${\rm m}^3{\cdot}{\rm s}^{-1}$, i.e. Czarny Dunajec and Białka in the Tatra National
+There are two rivers of discharge exceeding 3 $m^3 \cdot s^{-1}$, i.e. Czarny Dunajec and Białka in the Tatra National

 Photo.
 6.1.
-The Olczyskie vaucluse spring: A - May 2014, season of snowmelt and rain precipitation, water surging upwards under very high pressure due to relatively high altitude of recharge area, the spring discharge reaches periodically 4-5 m3·s-1 (Photo.
-J. Karteczka); B - October 2009, spring discharge very low due to lack of precipitation (Photo.
+The vaucluse Olczyskie Spring: A - May 2014, season of snowmelt and rain precipitation, water surging upwards under very high pressure due to relatively high altitude of recharge area, the spring discharge reaches periodically 4-5 m3·s-1 (Photo.
+J. Karteczka); B - October 2009, spring discharge very low due to lack of precipitation; there is a water intake in the Olczyski Creek channel close to the border of the Park (Photo.
 J. Pociask-Karteczka).